Start where you are.

 My approach

 My work is grounded in an attachment-based psychoanalytic framework.
-I pay close attention to the ways early relationships—particularly with caregivers—shape how we relate to ourselves, others, and the world around us.
-These early patterns can show up in the present in ways that feel confusing, stuck, or painful.
+I pay close attention to the ways our early relationships—particularly with caregivers—shape how we relate to ourselves, others, and the world around us.
+These patterns can show up in the present, often outside of awareness, in ways that feel confusing, stuck, or painful—getting in the way of living or relating as we’d hope.
 I aim to create a space where these experiences can be noticed, explored, and gently understood.

-I offer a private and non-judgmental space where you can bring what hurts, what feels tangled, or what’s never been spoken aloud.
+In our sessions, I offer a private, confidential, and non-judgmental space where you can explore what’s going on for you—whether it’s something specific, something unclear, something longstanding, or something that hurts, feels tangled, or has never been spoken aloud.
 Together, we make sense of your experiences at a pace that feels right for you.
-I believe change does not come from being told what to do, but from feeling truly heard and understood.
+I believe change doesn’t come from being told what to do, but from feeling truly heard and understood.

 This is a relational process, and I see therapy as something we co-create.
 I attend not only to what is said, but also to what remains unspoken.
 Some of the most meaningful insights emerge not from explanation, but from being alongside each other in honest reflection.